 Go back to the main screen and click the key you selected as hotkey to open the console.

-Useful Console Commands in Dota 2
+Useful Console Commands

 When you check the Internet for the list of console commands, you will find that there are hundreds of functions available.
 Of course, not all of these commands are helpful for the everyday user.